How to Remove “Any Search Manager” (Mac)

 - Open your Safari browser.

-- Go to Safari Menu located on upper left hand corner, and then select Preferences.
+- Go to the Safari Menu located in the upper left-hand corner, and then select Preferences.

-- Under General tab, navigate to Default Search Engine section and select Google or any valid search engine.
+- Under the General tab, navigate to the Default Search Engine section and select Google or any valid search engine.

-- Next, be sure that "New Windows Open With" field is set to Homepage.
+- Next, be sure that the "New Windows Open With" field is set to Homepage.

 Google Chrome

-- Type the following on the address bar and press Enter on keyboard : chrome://settings/
+- Input the following on the address bar and press Enter on the keyboard : chrome://settings/

 - Select 'Open a specific page or set of pages'.

-- To set default search engine, go to Search Engine area.
+- To set the default search engine, go to the Search Engine area from the sidebar link.

 - Click on 'Manage search engines...' button.